 Wearing a Helmet

 In Texas, neither a bicyclist nor a motorcyclist is required to wear a helmet.
 Because closed-head and other brain injuries are common in wrecks, helmets are recommended for both bicyclists and motorcyclists.
 Statistically, it is undeniable that helmets prevent a large number of very serious head injuries.
 McKinney cyclists are encouraged to wear helmets every time they ride in order to prevent closed-head injuries.

-A bicyclist on the road is riding on concrete or asphalt, and if they hit the ground they will hit hard.
+A bicyclist on the road is riding on concrete or asphalt, and if they hit the ground, they will hit hard.
 Not only can they have a closed-head injury to the brain, but sometimes they experience orthopedic injuries to the skull itself, or skull fractures.
-If the skull fractures in a bicycle accident, the odds of a brain injury increase.
+If the skull fractures in a bike accident, the odds of a brain injury increase.
 It is a much more common injury because of where bicycles are used, the speeds involved, and the forces involved at the time of impact.

 Relevance of Helmets in Bicycle Accident Cases